nathaneastwood/fablore/src/main-story/08-uprising/journey-into-the-forgotten.md

-Beneath [Iyslander](../../heroes-of-rathe/iyslander-about.md)'s icy facade there beats a heart that is warm and full of longing.
+﻿Beneath [Iyslander](../../heroes-of-rathe/iyslander-about.md)'s icy facade there beats a heart that is warm and full of longing.
 Her isolation has taught her much.
 How to survive.
 How to strive and thrive in a harsh land.
 Yet Iyslander knows she still has so much more to learn.

 First Iyslander must thaw the walls that have sealed her away from her own history, from the full potential of her power.
 She must extinguish the burning pain of her past if she is to harness her arcane future.